davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 ### 1.3 Data Modeling and Ontologies

+The concept that logical types and instances exist independently of physical data is not new.
 Data modeling has a long rich history, with semantics defined by conceptual and logical data models that represent information at a higher layer of abstraction than physical data.